Glen Forest Cemetery

 In recent years the immediate care of the grounds has been under the charge of C.H.
 Ellis, whose efficient management and excellent taste in beautifying the cemetery have been greatly appreciated by the public.

-On April 21, 1921, the village council transferred the cemetery to the present management, The Glen Forest Cemetery Association.
+On April 21, 1921, the village council transferred the cemetery to new management, The Glen Forest Cemetery Association.

 After over 91 years of service to the residents of Yellow Springs and Miami Township, the Glen Forest Cemetery Association decided to disband, and operation and maintenance of the cemetery has been assumed by the Board of Trustees of Miami Township as of January 01, 2013.